Miguel Batista: St. Louis Cardinals

-The St. Louis Cardinals announced Miguel Batista signed a minor league deal on January 14, 2011.
+Batista signed a minor league contract with the St. Louis Cardinals on January 14, 2011.
 In a spring training game, Batista hit Nationals shortstop Ian Desmond on the back.
 Later, when asked if the pitch hurt, Desmond replied, "Miggy throws like Miss Iowa.
 No big deal."

 Batista made the opening day roster out of spring training.
 On Friday, April 22, with imminent severe weather moving into the area in the area and the increasingly likely threat of a rain delay at first pitch, the Cardinals opted to switch their starting pitcher for the game – calling on Batista to make his first start of the season in favor of scheduled starter Kyle McClellan.
 The rain began falling at the start of the game as predicted and the umpire crew opted for a rain delay.
 Two hours later the Cardinals were able to send their scheduled starter McClellan back to the mound while the opposing Cincinnati Reds had lost their starter.

 The next day, this time after a 42-minute rain delay, the Cardinals again called on Batista – this time in relief in the 8th inning.
 After getting Ryan Hanigan to make the first out Batista ran into trouble.
 An error from third baseman David Freese put a man on 2nd with only one out.
 After striking out Brandon Phillips and intentionally walking Joey Votto, Batista hit Jonny Gomes with an 0–2 count to load the bases.
 He was then lifted in favor of lefty Trever Miller who would force home a run with a bases-loaded walk.
 Miller yielded to ex-closer Ryan Franklin who allowed a single by Miguel Cairo to plate two more runs and put Batista on the hook for the loss.
 Despite taking the loss, according to the commentators, Batista became the first pitcher since 2005 to start in a game and then relieve in the next game.

-He was released on June 22, after recording a 4.90 ERA in 29 1/3 innings.
+The Cardinals released Batista on June 22, after recording a 4.90 ERA in 29 1/3 innings.

 New York Mets

 Batista signed a minor league contract with the New York Mets on July 4, 2011.
 On August 28, 2011, the Mets selected his contract from Buffalo.
 He made his first start with the Mets on September 1, 2011, and won his 100th career game.
-On September 28, 2011, the New York Mets' final game of the season, Batista started against the Cincinnati Reds and pitched a two-hit, complete-game shutout.
+On September 28, 2011, the Mets' final game of the season, Batista started against the Cincinnati Reds and pitched a two-hit, complete-game shutout.

 On January 10, 2012, Batista resigned with the Mets to a minor league deal.
 He was later added to the 40-man roster.
 After posting a 1–3 record with a 4.82 ERA, Batista was designated for assignment on July 22.
 He was released on July 26.